axinmayatra/chats/README.md

 cd simple-chat
 meteor
 ```
-This project is not in developmenet anymore.
+This project is not in development anymore.